karstenenglander/RaveGuardianRevisited/README.md

 `git checkout -b <feature_branch_name>`

-Then use VSCode source control or Gitlens to stage and commit a change.
+Use VSCode Source Control OR GitLens to stage and commit any changes.
-Once a commit is made, you push the commit through source control, and publish the branch TO UPSTREAM
+Once a commit is made, push it through either Source Control OR GitLens Publish the branch to UPSTREAM, using Source Control OR GitLens

+Owner of the original Repo (karsten) must create a pull request to merge the main branch with the branch you have created and pushed to.
-Once the branch is merged into main, in order to update your code, run:
+Once the branches are merged in the original repo, it is recommended to update your local code by running:

 `git checkout main`